 Background

 The current ESC/ERS guidance has suggested that clinicians perform serial risk assessments when reviewing patients with pulmonary arterial hypertension (PAH) to identify those with a high-risk of mortality and morbidity.
 Four risk scores have been developed based on the original ESC/ERS assessment tool.
-The aim of this study was to compare these risk stratification tools of an incident population of PAH patients.
+The aim of this study was to compare these risk stratification tools of an incident population of PAH patients as well as to review the effect of co-morbidities on the risk scores.

 Methods